Skip to content

 About Kinrara

-FRONT garden – opened as part of Hayton Village Group – is a riot of colour in spring which then matures to accents amongst the tall dense mainly evergreen planting with exotic touches from Bananas, Cannas, Tropaeolum, Kiwi, Taro etc. New conservatory has encouraged the Cannas to flower.
-Maintenance is v low apart from pruning – no space for weeds!
-Accessibility is limited, with narrow uneven steps, & care is needed not to step on the frogs!.
+FRONT garden – opened as part of Hayton Village Group – a riot of colour in spring from Azaleas, Camellias, Wisteria, bulbs and Roses, etc which then matures to accents amongst the tall, dense, mainly evergreen planting with exotic touches from Bananas, Cannas, Tropaeolum, Kiwi, Taro etc. New conservatory has encouraged the Cannas to flower & hosts a fine fruiting Passion Flower et al. Maintenance is low apart from pruning – no space for weeds!
+Narrow uneven steps, & care needed not to step on the frogs!
 BACK garden – not open under the village group or every year but may open as a Pop Up.
 Principally the vision of Tim’s architectural imagination, the back garden was envisaged as a Jungle.
-After a lot of hard work, several tons of rock & cow manure, Tim’s artistry & Alison’s botanical background, the garden boasts a wide diversity of architectural plants featuring varied texture & leaf size, creeping & scrambling around & over a series of twisting paths.
+After a lot of hard work, several tons of rock & cow manure, Tim’s artistry & Alison’s botanical background, the garden boasts a wide diversity of architectural plants featuring varied texture & leaf size, creeping & scrambling over a series of twisting paths.
 The focal point is a series of four ponds cascading through the garden creating a small gorge.
-Backbone planting is a Photinia- Fatsia forest, integrated with pre-existing old conifers/pines & mature shrubs.
-There are accents of anything else we have searched out for dramatic impact such as Gunnera, Foxglove Trees & Tree Ferns.
-There are several stands of Bamboo & a couple of “Bamboo tunnels” in different stages of maturity.
-There are no flower beds as such, but we have incorporated highlights of hot colours from Red Hot Pokers, Tropaeolum, Clematis, Red Bananas & Dahlias, etc. The dense, largely evergreen, planting also encourages many nesting birds & insects, plus fish and frogs in the ponds.
-There is a new terrace and pergola, lots of pots & a new greenhouse.
+Backbone planting is a Photinia-Fatsia-bamboo forest, integrated with pre-existing canopy-lifted conifers & mature shrubs.
+There are accents of anything else we have searched out for dramatic impact such as Gunnera, Foxglove Trees, Schefflera, Rhododendron macabeanum, old Pieris & Arisaema ‘Numbuq’.
+The Tree Ferns succumbed to a recent bad winter but remain as reminders of past glory.
+There are several stands of Bamboo & a couple of “Bamboo tunnels”.
+There are no flower beds as such, but we have incorporated highlights of hot colours from Red Hot Pokers, Tropaeolum, Clematis, Red Bananas & Dahlias, etc. The dense, largely evergreen, planting also encourages many nesting birds & insects, plus fish & frogs in the ponds.
+There is a new terrace and pergola, far too many pots & a new greenhouse.
+Tim’s Aeonium collection increases annually!

 .